 Next on the list are Rodhocetus and Kutchicetus, both of which are now usually depicted as otter-like and semi-aquatic.9 Cetus and Cetids come from the Latin for whale by the way.

 The discoverer of Rodhocetus even made a glaring admission.
 He said, “I speculated that it might have had a fluke. . . .
-I now doubt that Rodhocetus would have had a fluked tail.”11 Furthermore, the hand and feet fossils of Rodhocetus were also missing, which causes a problem for interpreting them as flippers.12 So the essential features that most paleontologists tout as being whale-like on Rodhocetus are interpretive and have no evidence to back them up.
+I now doubt that Rodhocetus would have had a fluked tail.”11 Furthermore, the hand and feet fossils of Rodhocetus were also missing, which causes a problem for interpreting them as flippers.12 However, subsequent findings of a related species (Rodhocetus balochistanensis) contained both hand and foot bones (fore and hind-limbs).13 The fore-limbs were much shorter than the hindlimbs and contained 5 digits, the middle three of which were weight-bearing and hooved.14 It is assumed that both sets of limbs were webbed and that the animal was semi-aquatic moving on land like a sea lion and swimming in the water by pelvic paddling with its hindlimbs like a Russian Desman.15 So the essential features that most paleontologists tout as being whale-like on Rodhocetus are highly interpretive and the swimming method dictated by the anatomy of the find is somewhat contradictory to what was expected.
 That’s a big problem.

 Basilosaurus is often depicted next in the whale evolution series along with Durudon.
 Unlike all the previous “early whales” on the list, both Basilosaurus and Durodon were fully aquatic.
 Creationists and evolutionists totally agree here.

-Dr. Lawrence Barnes has said, “Basilosaurus existed at a time when baleen-bearing mysticetes are known to have existed and echo-locating odontocetes are presumed to have existed.”15
+Dr. Lawrence Barnes has said, “Basilosaurus existed at a time when baleen-bearing mysticetes are known to have existed and echo-locating odontocetes are presumed to have existed.”18

 Creation scientists also are divided on Basilosaurus and Durodon.
 Some think it is possible that the extinct basilosaurids were of the same created kind as today’s toothed whales, or perhaps they were another created kind that has become extinct.